 I like this ‘3 P’s Goals Lens’ but you might also be familiar with the principle of setting CLEAR goals – this is a helpful framework to ensure goals are Collaborative, Limited, Appreciable, and Refinable.
 Read more about them, and their benefits over SMART goals, here.

-All of the planning feeds into a project plan and typically a statement of work that outlines the activities, tasks, dependencies, and timeframes as well as costs – the three fundamental components of the planning process.
+All of the planning feeds into a project plan and typically a statement of work that outlines the activities, tasks, dependencies, and time frames as well as costs – the three fundamental components of the planning process.
 In addition, it’s prudent to develop a plan for resources, quality, risk, acceptance criteria, communication, and procurement.

-Key steps for planning a project:
+Key project management steps for planning a project:

 - Create a Project Plan – Identify the phases, activities, constraints and schedule and create a project timeline with a Work Breakdown Schedule and Gantt chart